Understanding design better by looking from different levels of magnification

 Different types of ‘design’

-- Improving content on a website for IS Helpline
+- Improving IT self-help materials on a website for IS Helpline

-- Making it easier for students to locate information via MyEd
+- Making it easier for students to locate information via the MyEd portal

 However, another way that they differed is in the kind of design that we were engaged in.

-I observed people engaged in many different design activities and yet it was not necessarily apparent to everyone that they were ‘doing design work’.
+I observed people engaged in many different design activities.
+But it was not necessarily apparent to everyone that they were ‘doing design work’.

-It is very easy for us to think only of visuals or graphics when someone says ‘design’, but it is possible to engage in a design process for something which does not result in a visual or graphic output, for example the design of a voice interface like Amazon’s Alexa or the design of a service.
+It is very easy for us to think only of visuals or graphics when someone says ‘design’, but it is possible to engage in a design process for something which does not result in a visual or graphic output, for example the design of a voice interface like Amazon’s Alexa or the design of an in-person customer service desk experience.

 This lack of understanding or clarity of what is involved in design (or even what design is) also meant that people were unclear on the purpose of user research, when you might do it and how.

-To help us understand the different types of design there is a useful analogy from the physical world which comes from a 7 minute film called ‘Powers of Ten’ which Ray and Roy Eames created in 1968.
+To help us understand the different types of design Jared refers to 7 minute film called ‘Powers of Ten’ which Ray and Roy Eames created in 1968.

-They show an overhead video still of a couple picnicking in a park and zoom out from that same location progressively, by factors of 10.
+In the film, we see an overhead view of a couple picnicking in a park and zoom out from that same location progressively, by factors of 10.

 We go from seeing the overhead shot of the picnic…